 Accessibility is an important consideration to building community and including all individuals in every aspect of life.
 The purpose of Project Access is to promote accessibility and accommodation for all individuals.
 Disability Network Capital Area is excited to share this Project with the public by providing awareness, education about the American’s with Disabilities Act (ADA) and recommendations for improvement following a site assessment.

-For more information or to schedule a site assessment, please contact Teresa Weaver at 517-999-7519.
+For more information or to schedule a site assessment, please contact Travis Poland or at 517-249-0371.